7 File to Run For Stearns County Commissioner in District 3 - NewsBreak

 7 File to Run For Stearns County Commissioner in District 3

 ST. CLOUD -- Seven people have filed to run to be the next commissioner of Stearns County's District 3.
-The incumbent Jeff Mergen initially...1037theloon.com
+The incumbent Jeff Mergen initially...river967.com

 ST. CLOUD -- Seven people have filed to run to be the next commissioner of Stearns County's District 3.
-The incumbent Jeff Mergen initially...1037theloon.com
+The incumbent Jeff Mergen initially...river967.com

 Comments / 0